SFDR Disclosures

 ESG at Wellington Partners

 Wellington Partners’ ESG activities are coordinated by an internal ESG team, which is supported by independent and external ESG consultants.
 The ESG team is responsible for developing the ESG Policy, establishing analytical ESG frameworks and processes, and leading internal advocacy.
-Since each investment manager is responsible for ensuring that ESG criteria are integrated into an investment decision and followed through by the portfolio company, the ESG team will organize regular trainings for the investment team to stay informed on current regulatory requirements, investor expectations, market developments and internal sustainability commitments.
+Since each investment manager is responsible for ensuring that ESG criteria are integrated into an investment decision and followed through by the portfolio company, the ESG team will organize regular training for the investment team to stay informed on current regulatory requirements, investor expectations, market developments and internal sustainability commitments.
 All team members at Wellington Partners have signed up and adhere to the firm’s compliance regulation, which comprises several separate policies adopted by Wellington Partners according to its commitment to responsible investment and compliance management.

 Summary

 Wellington Partners considers principal adverse impacts (PAIs) of its investment decisions on sustainability factors.
 The present statement is the consolidated statement on principal adverse impacts on sustainability factors of Wellington Partners.
-This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January to 31 December 2023.
+This statement on principal adverse impacts on sustainability factors covers the reference period from 1 January to 31 December 2024.
 The adverse sustainability indicators applicable to investments in investee companies as defined by Table 1 (and where relevant Table 2 and 3) of Annex I of the Delegated Regulation 2022/1218 is reported here (see tables below).

 Statement on principal adverse impacts of investment decisions on sustainability factors: